Reward ceilings

 4.22 Per-receipt and daily ceilings

 Two behavioral ceilings protect the emission pool from concentration and spam.
-Both are enforced at the application layer before bINT is credited to the user's frozen ATA.
+Both are enforced at the application layer before bINT is credited to the user's off-chain balance.
+A third, global ceiling applies at settlement (the soft-cap pro-rata in 4.24).

 Per-receipt ceiling

 Each verified receipt produces at most a level-dependent maximum bINT credit.
 The ceiling prevents a single high-value receipt from consuming a disproportionate share of the user's daily budget.
-The system supports 50 user levels.
-The table below shows milestone levels; intermediate levels receive incremental increases between each milestone.
+The system supports 50 user levels, with the per-receipt ceiling increasing monotonically across levels.
+The exact per-level values are calibrated in production and not published.

 Daily ceiling

 Each user has a daily bINT budget that caps the total reward earned across all receipts in a UTC day.
-The ceiling scales with user level across the same 50-level range.
+The ceiling scales with user level across the same 50-level range, increasing monotonically.
+The exact per-level values are calibrated in production and not published.

 4.23 Target architecture: formula-based ceiling